fifidonnelly/fifidonnelly/README.md

 - 👋 Hi, I’m @fifidonnelly

+- 👀 My interests/likes:
-- 👀 I’m interested in all things business information systems and business information technology!
+- all things business information systems and business information technology!
+- travelling/hikes
+- wide range of music: house, rnb, dubstep, drum n bass and more!

-- 🌱 I’m currently learning business application development, enterprise arichtectures and cyber security concepts!
+- 🌱 I’m currently:
+- a university student studying bacehlor of commerce for BIS and BIT
+- working casually as a medical receptionist in urgent care clinics
+- an adult going through life

 - 💞️ I’m looking to collaborate on many projects in the near future.
 - 📫 How to reach me ... on my email address fiona.donnelly@student.curtin.edu.au